buildplan/cs-caddy/README.md

 `docker build -t yourusername/custom-caddy:latest -f caddy.Dockerfile .`

-or pull the image - auto-updates from new [caddy releses](https://github.com/caddyserver/caddy/releases)
+or pull the image - auto-updates from new [caddy releses](https://github.com/caddyserver/caddy/releases) and also on new update to [caddy-crowdsec-bouncer](https://github.com/hslatman/caddy-crowdsec-bouncer)

 `docker pull ghcr.io/buildplan/cs-caddy:latest`